 It should be remembered that many of these do not correspond exactly to the terms used in the criminal justice legislation in each Member State, meaning that the issuing judicial authority has an unenviable task of integration.
 Keeping the EU rules in mind may be useful in this regard.
-While Community law differentiates between hard law and soft law legal acts depending on whether or not they are binding, the CJEC still considers the latter important and states that they must be taken into account 113, as preliminary to the "consistent interpretation" due to Framework Decisions since Maria Pupino.
+While Community law differentiates between hard law and soft law legal acts depending on whether or not they are binding, the CJEC still considers the latter important and states that they must be taken into account118, as preliminary to the "consistent interpretation" due to Framework Decisions since Maria Pupino.
 As such, the best way of overcoming mistrust between different criminal justice systems is via harmonisation.
 The following is an example of definitions of the different types of offence in the following instruments:

-- Participation in a criminal organisation: Joint Action 98/733/JHA of 21 December 1998 adopted by the Council on making it a criminal offence to participate in a criminal organisation in the Member States of the European Union and Framework Decision 2008/841/JHA, of 24 October 2008 on the fight against organised crime. - Terrorism: Council Framework Decision 2008/919/JHA of 28 November 2008 amending Framework Decision 2002/475/JHA on combating terrorism.
+- Participation in a criminal organisation: Joint Action 98/733/JHA of 21 December 1998 adopted by the Council on making it a criminal offence to participate in a criminal organisation in the Member States of the European Union120 and Framework Decision 2008/841/JHA, of 24 October 2008 on the fight against organised crime121. - Terrorism: Council Framework Decision 2008/919/JHA of 28 November 2008 amending Framework Decision 2002/475/JHA on combating terrorism122. - Trafficking in human beings: Framework Decision 2002/629/JHA, of 19 July 2002 on combating trafficking in human beings123. - Sexual exploitation of children: Framework Decision 2004/68/JHA, of 22 December 2003 on combating the sexual exploitation of children and child pornography124. - Illicit drug trafficking: Framework Decision 2004/757/JHA, of 25 October 2004 laying down minimum provisions on the constituent elements of criminal acts and penalties in the field of illicit drug trafficking 125.